Vonage/vonage-video-react-native-sdk/README.md

 5. The SDK automatically adds Android permissions it requires.
 You do not need to add these to your app manifest.
 However, certain permissions require you to prompt the user.
 See the [full list of required permissions](https://tokbox.com/developer/sdks/android/#permissions) in the Vonage Video API Android SDK documentation.

 6. In the MainApplication.kt file for your app, register the OpenTok OpentokReactNativePackage, OTRNPublisherPackage, and OTRNSubscriberPackage packages.
-Do this by modifying the MainApplication file by adding these to the list of packages returned by the `getPackages()` function
+Do this by modifying the MainApplication file by adding these to the list of packages returned by the `getPackages()` function:

     ```
     import com.opentokreactnative.OTRNPublisherPackage